Beer Addiction: Thin Line Between Moderate Drinking and Alcoholism

 Symptoms of Beer Addiction

-Like the symptoms of alcohol abuse, the symptoms of alcoholism (i.e., alcohol dependence) do not differ according to the type of alcoholic beverage consumed.
-Potential indicators of dependence include:
+Like the symptoms of alcohol abuse, the signs of alcoholism (i.e., alcohol dependence) do not differ according to the type of alcoholic beverage consumed.
+Potential indicators of addiction include:

 - An intense urge to drink when engaged in other activities